OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 1. You can't intercept HTTPS traffic with a proxy because the app employs SSL pinning.
 2. You can't attach a debugger to the app because the `android:debuggable` flag is not set to `"true"` in the Android Manifest.

 In most cases, both issues can be fixed by making minor changes to the app (aka. patching) and then re-signing and repackaging it.
-Apps that run additional integrity checks beyond default Android code-signing are an exception—in these cases, you have to patch the additional checks as well.
+Apps that run additional integrity checks beyond default Android code-signing are an exception.
+In those cases, you have to patch the additional checks as well.

 The first step is unpacking and disassembling the APK with `apktool`: